Nasdanika/nasdanika.github.io/model/core/capability/readme.md

 A strategy factory may produce multiple strategies with different configurations.
 The trading engine would perform "paper" trades, select well-performing strategies and discard ones which perform poorly.
 This can be an ongoing process - if a strategy deteriorates then it is discarded and a new strategy is requested from strategy publishers - this process can be infinite.

+### AI model training/fine-tuning

+This application is similar to stream processing and may be combined with backward reasoning.
+Let's say we want to train a model to answer questions about [family relationships](https://family.models.nasdanika.org/demos/mapping/) for a specific family.
+For example, "Who is [Alan's](https://family.models.nasdanika.org/demos/mapping/references/members/alain/index.html) great grandmother?"
+A single relationship in the model can be expressed in multiple ways in natural language.
+And multiple relationships can be expressed in a single sentence.
+For example:

+* Elias is a person
+* Elias is a man
+* Elias is a male
+* Elias is a parent of Fiona
+* Fiona is a child of Elias
+* Elias is a father of Fiona
+* Fiona is a daughter of Elias
+* Paul and Isa are parents of Lea and Elias
+* ...

+So, on top of a model there might be a collection of text generators.
+Output of those generators can be fed to a model:

+* Supervised - question and answer
+    * "How many sisters does Bryan have?" - "Two"
+    * "Who are Bryan's sisters?" - "Clara and Fiona"
+* Unsupervised - factual statements

+A similar approach can be applied to other models - customer/accounts, organization or [architecture](https://architecture.models.nasdanika.org/) model, etc.

+For example, from the [Internet Banking System](https://architecture.models.nasdanika.org/demo/internet-banking-system/index.html) we can generate something like "[Accounts Summary Controller](https://architecture.models.nasdanika.org/demo/internet-banking-system/r0/internet-banking-system/rh/api-application/rh/accounts-summary-controller/index.html) uses [Mainframe Banking System Facade](https://architecture.models.nasdanika.org/demo/internet-banking-system/r0/internet-banking-system/rh/api-application/rh/mainframe-banking-system-facade/index.html) to make API calls to the [Mainframe Banking System](https://architecture.models.nasdanika.org/demo/internet-banking-system/r0/mainframe-banking-system/index.html) over XML/HTTPS".
+"make API calls" may also be generated as "connect" or "make requests".

+In a similar fashion a number of questions/answers can be generated.